-There are mainly two methods for updating WordPress.
-We will discusss both of them.
+There are mainly two methods for updating WordPress, and we will discuss both of them here.

-One-click update is the most easiest WordPress upgrade method and is preferred by most of the people.
-When WordPress update is available, you will receive an update message at WordPress dashboard.
+The one-click update is the easiest method to upgrade WordPress and is preferred by most people.
+When a WordPress update is available, you will receive an update message on the WordPress dashboard.
 You can launch the update by clicking the link in the new version banner.
-At Update WordPress page, you'll have to click the button Update Now to start the process off.
+On the Update WordPress page, you'll have to click the Update Now button to start the process.

-Once the WordPress upgrade is launched, you do not need to do anything else.
-Once the WordPress upgrade is finished, your WordPress website will be up-to-date.
-In case, WordPress website update fails or you receive failed update message, you will have to follow below mentioned steps:
+Once the WordPress upgrade is launched, you do not need to do anything else, and once the upgrade is finished, your WordPress website will be up-to-date.

-- Access your WordPress directory though cPanel OR FTP.
+- Access your WordPress directory through cPanel or FTP.

-- Locate and delete .maintenance file from your WordPress directory.
+- Locate and delete the .maintenance file from your WordPress directory.

-If the one-click upgrade doesn't work for you, have a patience, take a deep breath and try a manual update.
+If the one-click upgrade doesn't work for you, try the manual update method instead.

-The Manual backup method is an advanced option to upgrade WordPress website and demands more technical skills.
-If you prefer to be more hands-on or you have made several failed one click upgrade attempts previously, you can follow the manual update process.
+The manual backup method is an advanced option to upgrade the WordPress website; however, it demands more technical skills.
+If you prefer to be more hands-on or you have made several failed one-click upgrade attempts previously, you can follow the manual update process by implementing these steps –

-- Go to current WordPress website dashboard and deactivate all the plugins.
+- Go to the current WordPress website dashboard and deactivate all the plugins.

-- Go to existing WordPress directory and delete the wp-includes and wp-admin directories through FTP.
+- Go to the existing WordPress directory and delete the wp-includes and wp-admin directories through FTP.

 - Now, download the latest WordPress zip (or tar.gz) file.